You ask your partner, “Did you miss me?”

 ‘Cornering questions’ Often Cause Relationship Conflicts

 If you evaluate your conflicts, you will see these questions often sneak in and are part of what contributes to conflicts in our relationships and marriages.
+These questions appear innocent enough, but they put your partner in a bind which easily results in an unintended conflict.

 ‘Cornering questions’ are different than simple ‘yes/no’ questions